leviNunez/prueba-tecnica-orion-tek/README.md

 Task: You want to have control of all customers belonging to company X, where each customer can have N number of addresses.
 With your development knowledge you are requested to create a computer solution for this problem.

-To solve this problem, I developed an application that allows basic CRUD operations: You can create, read, update and delete clients through a local Room (SQLite) database.
+To solve this problem, I developed an application that allows basic CRUD operations: You can create, read, update and delete customers through a local Room (SQLite) database.
 No remote databases or internet access (back-end) are used.

 Each customer must have a name and one or more addresses according to the requirements.
-Once the client is created, it can be updated to add more addresses.
+Once the customer is created, it can be updated to add more addresses.

-The main screen (Home) shows a list with all added clients.
+The main screen (Home) shows a list with all added customers.
 Tapping on one of the customers in the list will display their details on another screen.

-Once inside the customer details, you will have the option to add another address, as well as delete the customer from the database.
+Once inside the customer details screen, there will be an option to add other addresses, as well as delete the customer from the database.

 Requirements to run the app: Android Studio Chipmunk is needed.